-I’ve noticed a pattern in the last few men I’ve dated, echoed also in some of my male friends of similar age.
+I’ve noticed a pattern in the last few guys I’ve dated, echoed also in some of my male friends of similar age.
 They open with WORK FIRST.
 They’re managers, they’re artists, they’re performers, they’re entrepreneurs, they’re chefs and architects and engineers.
 They’re all about how what they’re doing is priority, how it’s super important and how it will always justify standing you up, keeping you in limbo and more.

 Don’t get me wrong.
 I like ambition and drive.
 I enjoy focus.
 And these are not bad men.
 I can see they genuinely believe what they’re saying.
 They also all come with transformation stories of how they used to be XYZ and how they’re trying to be better men.